 It is worth planning ahead so that you can stay successfully at home.
 IT have created a Working From Home Kit Audit spreadsheet, so you can let them know what equipment you need whilst working from home.
 Please take your equipment home that you need to replicate your usual desk set up (such as monitors, laptop stands, chair).

 Please ensure you have completed a DSE Workstation Checklist to ensure your home workstation is set up correctly.

 As per our customer-facing statement, we have contingency plans in place.
 In the case of a change in government advice or a change in the risk level, we may choose to close one or more offices.
 If we do that, we will follow our Business Continuity Process.

 If we have multiple people falling ill, we will prioritise support and operations over development work.
-Steph has drawn up a list of who can support which systems and we will expect you to divert to doing support work over project work as required.
+We will expect you to divert to doing support work over project work as required.
 Project managers and client relationship managers should follow the Business Continuity Process to inform clients and manage the impact on projects.

 If you have any questions or concerns, please don’t hesitate to ask Laura or email email@example.com.